Egon Brunswik: History of psychology

 Brunswik wrote a great deal about the history of psychology.
 His historical analysis is remarkable for its development in structural terms rather than in the customary longitudinal recapitulation of names, dates, and places.
 It consists of a general identification of the kinds of variables that have traditionally been employed in psychological theory and research and a description of the changes in the emphasis of these variables over time.
 Brunswik's theory stems as much from his analysis of the history of psychology as it does from his research.

+Representative design

-His historical as well as his theoretical analysis also led him to criticize orthodox methods of experimental design (particularly the "rule of one variable") and to suggest methods for avoiding what he believed to be an unfortunate artificiality inherent in classical experimental procedures.
+His historical as well as his theoretical analysis also led him to criticize orthodox methods of experimental design, particularly the "rule of one variable" and to suggest methods for avoiding what he believed to be an unfortunate artificiality inherent in classical experimental procedure that do not represent the multiple variables and complexities of the environment.
+He proposed representative design as an alternative to standard experimental methods.

 Other work

 Brunswik's main field of empirical research was perception, but he also brought his probabilistic approach to bear on problems of interpersonal perception, thinking, learning, and clinical psychology.
 His research findings were published in Perception and the Representative Design of Experiments (1947), which also includes Brunswik's methodological innovations and related research by others.

 A feature of Brunswik's work is its coherence.
 Each theoretical, historical, and research paper is explicitly and tightly integrated with every other one.
 Brunswik's cast of mind compelled him to fit together with precision his conceptual framework, his methodology, and his views of the history of psychology.
 In 1952, he presented an overview of the field of psychology in The Conceptual Framework of Psychology.